dunamismax/discord-bot-framework/DEPLOYMENT.md

 1. Go to the "Bot" section in the left sidebar
 2. Click "Add Bot" if not already created
 3. **Copy the bot token** (click "Reset Token" if needed, then copy)
-   - ⚠️ **Keep these tokens secure** - treat them like passwords
+   - **Keep these tokens secure** - treat them like passwords
 4. Under "Privileged Gateway Intents":
-   - ✅ Enable "Message Content Intent"
+   - Enable "Message Content Intent" (required for MTG Card Bot prefix commands)
-   - ✅ Enable "Server Members Intent" (required for Music Bot voice features)
+   - Enable "Server Members Intent" (recommended for Music Bot voice features)

 ## Step 2: Get Your Server ID